Paul Jain, M.D., QME

 California Medical License #100420, 9/2007-9/2022

 San Diego/San Marcos/Chula Vista/Murrieta/Santa Ana 9/2017 - Present

 Qualified Medical Evaluator (QME)

 Agreed Medical Evaluator (AME)

 Internal Medicine Expert Witness

 Full time practice in which all aspects of Internal Medicine/Pain Management evaluation/diagnosis/management is offered.
 Treatments offered include Trigger Point Injections, Cortisone Injections and prescription medications.
-In addition, Traumatic Brain Injury/Post Concussive Syndrome evaluations and management offered including a full array of neurologic testing, Cognitive testing and treatment options offered including Vestibular Rehabilitation and Cognitive Rehabilitation.
+Traumatic Brain Injury/Post Concussive Syndrome evaluations and management offered including a full array of neurologic testing, Neurocognitive testing and treatment options offered including Vestibular Rehabilitation and Cognitive Rehabilitation.

-In addition, as a California State Qualified Medical Evaluator (QME) and Agreed Medical Evaluator (AME), detailed assessments of workplace injury claims evaluated and any indicated restrictions/limitations, functional capacity and AMA impairment ratings is assessed.
+In addition, as a California State Qualified Medical Evaluator (QME) and Agreed Medical Evaluator (AME), detailed assessments of workplace injury claims evaluated and any indicated restrictions/limitations, functional capacity and AMA impairment ratings are assessed.
 Chart/file reviews, Independent Medical Evaluations, Deposition and Testimony services offered as an Internal Medicine Expert Witness.

 CALIFORNIA EXPERT REVIEWER PROGRAM 9/2017 - Present

 Perform chart reviews, peer reviews and quality of care reviews to formulate medical opinions regarding standard of care practice in medical malpractice cases.
 Also perform physical examinations of other physicians to determine competency, fitness for duty and offer remediation/treatment recommendations.
 Deposition and Testimony services offered.